guybarnahum/aep/LLM.md

 3. trust the repo over this doc if they diverge
 4. treat PR11 as complete
 5. begin PR12 as the UI + human collaboration + mirror visibility phase
+6. start with PR12A before broadening into embodiment and external collaboration infrastructure

 Priority order:

-1. canonical UI surfaces over existing task/thread/artifact APIs
+1. canonical work UI surfaces over existing task/thread/artifact/visibility APIs
+2. task detail and thread detail rendered from canonical read surfaces
-2. human interjection through canonical message threads
+3. human interjection through canonical message threads
-3. employee embodiment / profile surfacing
+4. employee embodiment / profile surfacing
-4. external mirror visibility in UI
+5. external mirror visibility in UI
+6. only after that, richer Slack/email collaboration infra such as team channels, personal DMs, team email aliases, and personal employee aliases
 5. only after that, deeper multi-agent collaboration mechanics

 ---